Scene 2: The Honeymooners

 "So, it is possible that it cannot be broken?"
 Narcissa asked in dismay.

-"Worst case," Hermione said.
-"But hopefully not, not even death will break it, but we'll have to check your wife for that.
+"Worst case, not even death will break it," Hermione said.
+"But hopefully not.
+We’ll have to check your wife to know for sure.
 I learned some interesting diagnostic charms yesterday that I can use to check the bond," she said excitedly.

 "What other possible effects are there?"
 Narcissa asked, waving her on.